We are inviting individuals across the region to participate in our newly open contemporary dance professional support network.

 Who can take part?

-Enquiries are welcome from individuals engaged with contemporary dance practice, are interested in developing professionally within the sector, and who have an existing relationship with Moray, the Highlands, the Western Isles and/or Shetland.
+Enquiries are welcome from individuals engaged with contemporary dance practice, who are interested in developing professionally within the sector, and who have an existing relationship with Moray, the Highlands, the Western Isles and/or Shetland.
 This relationship could include being resident within the region of having established working partnerships with regional organisations, venues and/or groups.
 Eligible individuals must demonstrate a commitment to engaging with the region, be it with people, organisations, the environment, history or culture.

 Professional Support Menu